LICK OBSERVATORY IS OPEN TO THE PUBLIC!

 Lick Observatory is open to the public.

-Lick Observatory’s Summer Series of events are on sale NOW for 2024!
-More information is available at Lick Observatory tickets are available at EventBrite here
+Lick Observatory’s Summer Series of events will be on sale in April 2025!
+More information follow us here Lick Observatory’s EventBrite page

 © Laurie Hatch